 However, the embarrassingly enthusiastic opinions and every exclamation point in this post are solely my own.

 Because this is Scotland.
 A land of contradictions and of surreal possibilities!When nature does close in on you, it’s with a mysteriousness that matches the creeping mists.
 Moss and lichen hang so heavy from trees that it suggests the limbs drip with life.
-Rivers flow fast and dark with black water that appears never to freeze over.
-Rocks and tree trunks are carved with strange symbols of a pagan religion ten times older than any local I meet, more so even; and in January, there is more blooming and growing here than I have seen anywhere else, in any country, in any winter I’ve lived through.
-The plants are low lying, prickly at times and forever being shaken by wind but they are here should you choose to pay attention to them.
+Rivers flow fast and dark with water that appears never to freeze over.
+Rocks and tree trunks are carved with strange symbols of a pagan religion.
+And in January, there is more blooming and growing here than I have seen anywhere else, in any country, in any winter I’ve lived through.
+The plants are low lying, prickly at times and forever being shaken by wind but nonetheless here should you choose to pay attention to them.

 Why did the Vikings want to conquer this place?
 Why did England fight so hard to keep these lands within their kingdom?
 Why does it seem every Scotsman is a storyteller?
-Why, even on a gray day, does this place impart a feeling of serenity I never found in the rolling hills of my native Vermont or even in my much-beloved Spain?My theory is this — Scotland actually IS the home of magic, if any exists in our world.
-It makes its home on the bonnie islands in the North Sea where tartan and wool keep the cold at bay and where ‘aye’ can have more meanings than there are types of Whisky.
-Scotland casts a spell on those who cross into its borders and holds them sway inside a place where nothing seems impossible and where every breath seems sweeter than honey.
+Why, even on a gray day, does this place impart a feeling of serenity I never found in the rolling hills of my native Vermont or even in my much-beloved Spain?My theory is this: Scotland actually IS the home of magic, if any exists in our world.
+It makes its home in the glens, on the mountains [a munro if it’s smaller and a ben if it’s above 4000 feet] and in the bonnie isles of the North Sea where tartan and wool keep the cold at bay and where ‘aye’ can have more meanings than there are types of Whisky.
+Scotland casts a spell on those who cross into its borders and holds them sway inside a place where nothing seems impossible and where every breath seems somehow sweet.
 The locals even have a term for what I’m trying to explain: DSL.
 Otherwise known as, Deep Scottish Love.
 And when you leave the fold, that feeling you have of intense longing and of missing the place you fell so deeply in love with?
 That’s called the DSLblues.But don’t take my word for it.
 Visit for yourself and tell me if you don’t feel the magic too!!